 Back in the 70’s and 80’s, Bulova released a few different Computron models.
 They’re still a collector’s item, selling pre-owned for hundreds of dollars each online.
 The company moved through similar wristwatch designs back in the day, but while their shape, pattern, and metal finish changed, they kept one thing in common: their LED screens.
 (I’m particularly fond of the dotted texture of the Computron N6.
 It just looks so soothing to touch!)

 Humanity has always loved heritage items, which I suppose is a term generally reserved to mean a few specific things.
 If it was popular back in the day, and loved by upper class households, then it has a pretty good chance of coming back into style.
 You can see it in the curving back of an Eames armchair; in the tight tweed of a contrast-hem Chanel jacket; in the well-conditioned mahogany of your mother-in-law’s dining room table.

 Let’s Talk About the Bulova Computron’s Design

 The Bulova Computron Re-Edition is a direct silhouette copy of their 1976 model, complete with the ridged top.
+Also known as the Bulova Archive Computron, it’s available in silver, black, and gold.
 You’ll notice the same patterned bracelet and slim LED numbers.
 (I’m very fond of the bracelet, with its centre ridges.)
 The numbers are still bright red on their gold watch face, and Bulova is still using their same logo and clasp.

 While this watch design might surprise you at first glance—I don’t want to admit how many times I tried to flip it open—it makes sense.
 It was designed at a time where humanity had just reached the moon.
 Architects, artists, and watchmakers were all reaching for something newer and brighter, designing for a brighter world.
 So, this futuristic, trapezoid design was meant to set this watch apart from all the others.